What if I am a New Zealand citizen and have a criminal history?

 You will need to upload a copy of one form of photographic ID when submitting the online enquiry form e.g. Passport or Driver's Licence, that clearly shows your name and signature (if using your passport, the signature is on page 3).
 If you do not provide a copy of a form of ID, we will not process your request.

 Please note that due to privacy legislation, the Department is required to communicate only with the subject of the criminal conviction history report regarding our assessment.
 If you are contacting us on behalf of someone else, we are only able to provide general information.

 Please be aware the Australian High Commission will no longer be accepting forms submitted via email or post.

 Convictions in any other country

-The time frame for a character assessment by VACCU will vary depending upon the specifics of your circumstances, but can take six months or more.
+The time frame for a character assessment by VACCU will vary depending upon your individual circumstances, but may take up to, or longer than six months.